 Table 1.
 Start this caption with a short description of your table.
 Format tables using the Word Table commands and structures.
 Do not create tables using spaces or tabs characters.

-Acknowledgement: The acknowledgement should include a statement about where the data reported in the paper are presented, archived, or available (for example, in the Supplementary Materials or in a community archive).
+ACKNOWLEDGEMENTS: The acknowledgement should include a statement about where the data reported in the paper are presented, archived, or available (for example, in the Supplementary Materials or in a community archive).
 If in an archive, include the accession number or a placeholder for it.
 Please also include relevant funding information such as grant numbers and funding agencies.
 You can also include a statement of author contributions here.
 The acknowledgements can be multiple paragraphs.

-References: References should be cited in the bracket with a number .
+REFERENCES: References should be cited in the bracket with a number .
 Multiple reference citations are separated by commas [2, 3] or if a series, dashes [4-6].

 References are listed in numerical order, and in the same order in which they are cited in the text.
 The reference list should include all and only those references you have cited in the text.
 The reference list appears at the end of the paper.

-Please include the above heading “References”.
+Please include the above heading “REFERENCE”.

 Please do not mix in references with explanatory notes.